-In line with most voluntary and public services we have moved all our resources to telephone and online in order to reduce risk of COVID-19 infections.
+In line with most voluntary and public services we have moved most of our resources to telephone and online in order to reduce risk of COVID-19 infections.
+Whilst we are gradually opening up for essential face to face appointments clients are asked to telephone first.
+There is no drop-in service available.
 Our teams are working in partnership with Citizens Advice services across Nottinghamshire to meet the unprecedented demand for advice during this difficult time.
 We will publish updates immediately on our home page if there are any changes to service.
 Please check directly with our website, other listings such as Google and local authority websites may not be updated.

 GOV.UK has also provide specific information on their website that includes the support schemes available during the COVID-19 pandemic.

 Guidance for Employers.
 Including information on the Job Retention Scheme.

 In addition to the above schemes the Government have agreed to the deferral of Self Assessment Income Tax payments due in July 2020 and VAT payments due from 20 March 2020 until 30 June 2020.